Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

 - The show uses so much cable that if all of it were lined up it would be five miles long.

-There are still tickets left for the six remaining performances this weekend in Milwaukee before this touring group packs up and heads to its next stop.
+Tickets are on sale now for the nine performances at the Miller High Life Theater, Nov.
+27-Dec.
+1, before this touring group packs up and heads to its next stop.

 Born in Brooklyn, N.Y., where he lived until he was 17, Bobby received his BA-Mass Communications from UWM in 1989 and has lived in Walker's Point, Bay View, Enderis Park, South Milwaukee and on the East Side.